Why you should never have a lack of project resources

 Google the top reasons for project failure and we can guarantee that shortage of resource will figure quite high in the results.

-However, shortage of resource on a project is not a valid reason for project failure.
+Shortage of resource on a project should never be a reason for project failure.

 Top 5 reasons projects run out of resources